govau/content-guide/_terms-phrases/government-departments.md

 "
 %}

-Use first person pronouns through the rest of the text: we, us.
+Use first-person pronouns through the rest of the text: we, us.

 When naming other departments, use the name in full followed by the acronym in brackets.